grafana/agent/docs/flow/components/metrics.scrape.md

 # metrics.scrape
-The `metrics.scrape` component configures scrape jobs for scraping metrics from a given set of `targets`.
+The `metrics.scrape` component configures a metrics scraping job for a given set of `targets`.
 The metrics are forwarded to the given list of `receivers`.
 Multiple `metrics.scrape` components can be specified by providing a 'name' like "blackbox-scraper" in the following example.

 ## Example

-The following example will set up two scrape jobs with different attributes (scrape intervals, query parameters) and let them scrape the two instances of the blackbox exporter.
+The following example will set up a scrape job with certain attributes (scrape intervals, query parameters) and let it scrape two instances of the blackbox exporter.
 The received metrics will be forwarded to the provided remote_write 'receivers' which are referred to as exports from another component.

 ```hcl
 metrics "scrape" "blackbox-scraper" {